 Courtesy of Round Rock Express.

 21. Give the kids a workout at the Austin Bouldering Project, the world’s largest bouldering gym, where they can safely climb to their hearts’ content.
 There's no minimum age — if a child can walk, they can scamper up a wall.
 And the floor is padded to protect climbers who take a tumble.
+Masks are required.

 22. Get into the swing of baseball season and catch a game played by the Round Rock Express, a Triple-A affiliate of the Texas Rangers that calls Dell Diamond home.
 The family-friendly ballpark features a kids’ fun zone, plus theme nights and regular fireworks displays.
 Check this season’s schedule for ticket and capacity details.